DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 ![Partial Metadata tsv](../_images/metadata_tsv.png "TSV File")

-## Downloading Project DCP Generated Matrices
+## Downloading Project DCP-Generated Matrices

-Each project processed with DCP pipelines has DCP-generated matrices.To download Project matrices, navigate to the Project Information page and select the **"Project Matrices"** tab to the left.
+Each project processed with DCP pipelines has DCP-generated matrices.
+To download Project matrices, navigate to the Project Information page and select the **"Project Matrices"** tab to the left.

 Scroll to identify the relevant matrix and then select the download icon.

 ![Project Matrices](../_images/dcp_generated_matrices.png "Project Matrices")

-DCP Generated Matrices in the DCP 2.0 Preview are available in Loom format only (see the [Loom documentation](http://loompy.org/) for details on loading and viewing Loom files), whereas matrices in the DCP 1.0 View are available in MTX, CSV, Loom formats.
+DCP-generated matrices in the DCP 2.0 Preview are available in Loom format only (see the [Loom documentation](http://loompy.org/) for details on loading and viewing Loom files), whereas matrices in the DCP 1.0 View are available in MTX, CSV, Loom formats.

 > **DCP 1.0 Matrix Deprecation Notice:**
 The DCP is reprocessing DCP 1.0 data and will deprecate all DCP 1.0 matrices (MTX, CSV, and Loom files) once reprocessing is complete.
 All reprocessed and newly processed projects in the DCP 2.0 will have matrices in Loom format only.

-The type of count available in the DCP Generated Matrix depends on the pipeline used for data processing.
+The type of count available in the DCP-generated matrix depends on the pipeline used for data processing.
 DCP 2.0 matrices generated with Optimus (10x data) include raw counts whereas matrices generated with Smart-seq2 include TPMs and estimated counts.

-## Downloading Project Contributor Generated Matrices
+## Downloading Project Contributor-Generated Matrices

-Contributor Generated Matrices are optionally provided by the project contributors and are available in the **[DCP 2.0 Preview](/what-is-the-dcp-20-data-preview) only**.
+Contributor-generated matrices are optionally provided by the project contributors and are available in the **[DCP 2.0 Preview](/what-is-the-dcp-20-data-preview) only**.

 These matrices vary in file format and content.
 For questions about a specific contributor-generated matrix, reach out to the Project Contacts listed on the Project Information page.

-To download the Contributor Generated Matrix, select the **"Project Matrices"** tab to the left of the Project page.
+To download the contributor-generated matrix, select the **"Project Matrices"** tab to the left of the Project page.

-Scroll to the **Contributor Generated Matrices** section and select the download icon.
+Scroll to the **Contributor-Generated Matrices** section and select the download icon.

 ![Contributor Matrices](../_images/contributor_matrices.png "Contributor Matrices")